robosac333/Weni_Chatbot/README.md

 6. Test the app:

-Open the test_requests.ipynb file and run the cells to test the app.
+Open the test_requests.ipynb file and run the cells to test the app and configure the setup such as connection to the API and the LLMs.

+I have configured the Claude 3 Sonnet and Titan Text Express models to be used as the mother and the child agents respectively.

 Alternatively, you may use postman to test the app by sending a POST request to http://localhost:8000/chat with the following body:
 ```